Types of Financial Aid

 A Federal Pell Grant, unlike a loan, does not have to be repaid.
 To qualify for a Pell grant, undergraduate students must demonstrate financial need, attend school at least half time, and be making Satisfactory Academic Progress.

-To determine eligibility, a student needs to file the Free Application for Federal Student Aid (FAFSA) each academic year at www.fafsa.ed.gov.The U.S. Department of Education uses a standard formula to evaluate the information reported on the FAFSA and the formula produces an Estimated Family Contribution (EFC).
+To determine eligibility, a student needs to file the FAFSA each academic year at www.fafsa.ed.gov.The U.S. Department of Education uses a standard formula to evaluate the information reported on the FAFSA and the formula produces an Estimated Family Contribution (EFC).
 The EFC will determine if a student is eligible for a Pell Grant.

 An FSEOG is for undergraduates with exceptional financial need-that is, students with the lowest estimated family contribution – and gives priority to students who receive Federal Pell Grants.
 FSEOG doesn’t have to be paid back.